tyler-paulson/resume/README.md

 ## Other

 **Special Interest: Travel Aborad**
 Lived in the country of Grenada from 2011–2013.
-Visited nine countries from 2012–2014; Trinidad and Tobago, St. Vincent and The Grenadines, Barbados, Kenya, South Sudan, Argentina, England, France and Canada.
+Visited eleven countries since 2012; Trinidad and Tobago, St. Vincent and The Grenadines, Barbados, Kenya, South Sudan, Canada, Argentina, England, France, Peru and Bolivia.

 **References**
 Available on request.